 And then we get into conversations about how we shouldn’t be “wasting” time with homeroom periods or advisory periods.
 And this is a mistake.

-With more and more expectations being put onto teachers who are already jam packed with curriculum expectations to deliver, we get fewer opportunities to build teachable moments into our lessons.
+With more and more expectations being put onto teachers who are already jam packed with curriculum expectations to deliver, we get fewer opportunities to build teachable moments into our perseverance lesson plans.

 Character building activities and teaching 21st century learning skills to our students is a way to make Homeroom periods and Advisory classes meaningful and fun.